 There are no tollroads on the National Road or in any other road.
 Most of the National Road is ok, but it’s often narrow.

 Can I go everywhere?

 Unfortunately, there are some isolated villages that you cannot reach by car.
 Only by boat… or hiking!
 These are some of the most picturesque places you would want to visit, such as Loutro or Agia Roumeli.
 Take that into consideration when planning your trip.

-If you’re trip is during the high season (July – August), it’s not easy to find accommodation as you go.
+If your trip is during the high season (July – August), it’s not easy to find accommodation as you go.
 Some places are really busy (such as the beaches in West Crete, including Balos and Elafonisi, as well as Matala or Knossos).

 During the peak months, the island is crowded.
 It’s always better to book your place to stay in advance.
 This guide might help you find the right place to stay in Crete.

 What to wear?

 If you visit in summer, the temperatures are very high (even in the mountains), and there’s virtually no rain.
 I always suggest to pack a raincoat to play it safe, but more often than not, that raincoat sits at the bottom of your luggage during the whole length of your holiday.

 If you’re traveling in May, September, or October, do bring that raincoat (the chances of getting some rain go up slightly).

 Those exploring the mountains in colder months should pack a hoodie or a light-down jacket.
 Layering is the way to go.

 As far as shoes, hiking boots, hiking sandals in summer, or a good pair of tennis shoes are as much as a must as flip flops and a swimming suit.

 Where to Go in Crete

 As you might know already, the island is divided into four different regions.
 There are plenty of things to do in each of them, and it’s always wise to check them beforehand when planning your road trip.